tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/masking_strategies.md

 ```

 The email has been replaced with a random string of 20 characters, while still preserving that the value is an email.

-See the [masking values](../api/index#operations-tag-Masking) API on how to use Fides to as a masking service.

 ## Configuration
 Erasure requests will mask data with the chosen masking strategy.